asapdotid/nuxtjs-srr-tailwind-boilerplate/README.md

-# NuxtJS SSR & Tailwind CSS Boilerplate Setup Application (JavaScript base)
+# Nuxt JS SRR Boilerplate Application for Version 2.. + Tailwind CSS (Javascript Base)

 Setup boilerplate application for development, staging and production with some modules: